Yasso9/prayer-times/README.md

   -m, --method <METHOD>                Calculation Method to use -M, --madhab <MADHAB>                Madhab to use
-      --fajr-mod <FAJR_MOD>            Minutes to add or remove to the Fajr time --dohr-mod <DOHR_MOD>            Minutes to add or remove to the Dohr time --asr-mod <ASR_MOD>              Minutes to add or remove to the Asr time --maghrib-mod <MAGHRIB_MOD>      Minutes to add or remove to the Maghrib time --isha-mod <ISHA_MOD>            Minutes to add or remove to the Isha time
+      --fajr-mod <FAJR_MOD>            Minutes to add or remove to the Fajr time --dhuhr-mod <DHUHR_MOD>          Minutes to add or remove to the Dhuhr time --asr-mod <ASR_MOD>              Minutes to add or remove to the Asr time --maghrib-mod <MAGHRIB_MOD>      Minutes to add or remove to the Maghrib time --isha-mod <ISHA_MOD>            Minutes to add or remove to the Isha time